 Business in the Community Ireland (BITCI) is a company limited by guarantee, not having share capital, governed by its Constitution dated 11 October 2016.
 The company is registered as a charity with the Revenue Commissioners and Charity Regulator.
-There are currently 8 company members (8 in 2018), each of whom has agreed to contribute $\leq 1.27$ in the event of the charity winding up.
+There are currently 8 company members (8 in 2019), each of whom has agreed to contribute epsilon 1.27 in the event of the charity winding up.
 The board of Business in the Community Ireland complies with the Governance Code for Community, Voluntary and Charitable Organisations in Ireland.
 This was based on an assessment of the organisational practice against the recommended actions for each principle and any identified issues addressed.
+Review of the Governance Code is currently underway to comply with the 6 principles of the Charities Governance Code as laid out by the Charity Regulator in Ireland.
+Business in the Community Ireland will be complying with the Governance Code at the next Annual Return Date.